 One Supplier noted that DNOs are in the best position to resolve unregistered sites as Suppliers hands are tied once the consumer refuses to sign a contract with the Supplier.

-The working group noted that the root causes for why unregistered customers were being created were still unclear, but considered the responses to question 7 in its further work where appropriate in the context of the change proposal intent.
+The Working Group noted that the root causes for why unregistered customers were being created were still unclear, but considered the responses to question 7 in its further work where appropriate in the context of the change proposal intent.

 The Working Group noted that both the DNO and the Supplier are in difficult positions without the introduction of common and consistent reporting for the purposes of cross industry co-operation in resolving the issue of unregistered customers.
 Note the proposed spreadsheet to assist with the management of higher volumes of unregistered customers.